 Staying in residence is a bit like staying at an all-inclusive resort.
 Your accommodation, internet, heating, water, electricity and, in many cases, meals, are paid for upfront, so you don't have to worry about bills while you're here.

 Popular with undergraduate students, traditional residences include both single and double (roommate) rooms.
 A meal plan is mandatory for all traditional residences.
-Traditional residences include Chapman, Fraser, and Trueman.
+Our traditional residences are Chapman, Fraser, and Trueman.

 Mandatory Meal Plan

-Traditional residences at the Agricultural Campus have continuous dining available at Jenkins Hall.
-Students living in Non-Traditional Residence (see below) have the option of purchasing a meal plan.
-See Dining for more information.
+The Freedom Meal Plan is mandatory for students in traditional residence.
+It allows for continuous dining at Jenkins Hall.
+Students living in non-traditional residence (see below) have the option of purchasing a meal plan.
+See Food & Dining for more information.

 Please note: meal plans are selected at the time you accept your room offer and will be charged to your student account with your residence fee.
 Residence students do not need to purchase a meal plan separately.

-Non-traditional housing at the Agricultural Campus is available to graduate and mature students only.
+Non-traditional housing is available to graduate and mature students only.
 A meal plan (see above) is optional.
 Find out more about Graduate & Mature Housing.

 Things to Know